BOND

 OUR PROPOSAL

-If the question on the ballot receives supermajority support of at least 60%, these funds will be used to construct a new school in the Veterans District for grades 2-5 and replace Northstar Elementary.
+If the question on the ballot receives supermajority support of at least 60%, these funds will be used to construct a new school in the Veterans District to replace Northstar Elementary.

 The proposed location of the new school would provide closer proximity and easier access to other KCSD facilities, community parks, athletic fields, and new housing developments.

-The target size for the new school will be approximately 74,000 square feet.
-The school would also feature a new gymnasium that will be designed to provide community access outside of school hours and capable of accommodating youth events, tournaments, and more.
+The target size for the new school will be approximately 73,000 square feet.
+The school would also feature a new gymnasium designed to provide community access outside of school hours and to accommodate youth events, tournaments, and more.

 The transition to a new elementary school would also free up space at West Elementary for preschool students, allowing the district to eliminate the need to use portable buildings for our youngest learners in the future.

 Northstar Elementary would not be demolished under this proposal, allowing it to be sold and continue serving the Knoxville community in a new manner.
-Among the options for redevelopment are senior or multi-family housing.
+Among the redevelopment options are senior housing or multi-family housing.
+These changes would allow the school to add taxable value in Knoxville compared to a public building that currently pays none, while addressing a need for more housing units.